Data governance supports data protection – in particular, the General Data Protection Regulation (GDPR)

 Just a few years ago, the discipline of data protection was mainly about securing who had access to your data and ensuring the data did not fall into the wrong hands.
 Data governance, on the other hand, was mainly about managing your data and improving your data quality.
 Despite what many people think, data governance and data protection have never been the same thing, and the line between the two disciplines used to be very clear.
-But now, Data Governance Coach Nicola Askham does not see this line existing anymore.
-Instead, we have a relationship between data governance and data protection where they work together and complement each other.
+But now we have a relationship between data governance and data protection where they work together and complement each other.
 What happened?

 The General Data Protection Regulation (GDPR) happened.
 The European Union personal data regulation has raised the data protection bar and require businesses to better manage, store and document any personal data they may hold on European citizens.
 The GDPR requirements are creating the overlap between the two disciplines.

 In order to understand how, we need to start with defining what data governance is.
-Nicola Askham defines it as:
+Expert in data governance, Nicola Askham, defines it as:

 “Proactively managing your data to support your business achieving its strategy and vision.”